chaincodelabs/seminars/lightning-protocol-development/lightning-limitations.md

 ### Lightning Attack Vectors

 1. What's to prevent an attacker from temporarily drying up network liquidity by sending himself payments using really long routes without completing the payments?
-By using X amount of funds, an adversary can potentially lock up an amount several times of X, depending on how long she wants to construct the routes.
-This attack would not cost the attacker any money, only time.
-It would not be possible to attribute fault to the attacker as LN is onion-routed, so the routing nodes would have no idea where exactly the money is held up.
-The routing nodes could also be doing this attack among themselves, to compete for market share.

 ### Pinning Attacks